Welcome! Let’s Start Something Awesome.

 - Evoker – Evokers uses their knowledge of mods they’ve used in the past to deviate from “Included” mods but only when they feel confident in doing so.
 As such, Evokers understand that such deviations could lead to ramifications and they are prepared to troubleshoot and adjust those on their own.
 Evokers also pay attention to the “Not Included” sections as those could include mods they prefer.

 - Wizard – You’re a wizard Harry!
 At least when it comes to mods.
 Wizards are those that could honestly make due without BMS because of their extensive knowledge of Skyrim mods but prefer the convenience of having a quality, curated list.
-As a Wizard, you’re interested in all the “Included”, “Not Included” and “Not Recommended” mods because you want to know exactly why I made the choices I did in my modlist and how you can apply those to your own list.
+As a Wizard, you’re interested in all the “Included”, “Not Included” and “Not Recommended” mods because you want to know exactly why I made the choices I did in BMS and how you can apply those to your own list.

 The very basis of BMS relies on, what I am referring to as, modules.
 Modules are groups of mods that modify the same aspect of the game and are designed to be standalone mini-modlists.
 Of course, it is impossible to completely remove conflicts between mods in separate modules so when using multiple, we will have to do some patching.
 For the most part though, every module, should be able to stand independently when no other modules are present.
 The only exception is the very first module coined “Essentials” which serves as a stable and bug-free foundation for every other Module.
 In all, there are currently five planned modules: